OIDC SSO

 6. If you have the Automatic Configuration URL (also known as the well-known endpoint), enter it and click Import Configuration to automatically fill the other endpoints.

-• If you don’t have an automatic configuration URL, you can fill in the other endpoints manually.
+• If you do not have an automatic configuration URL, you can fill in the other endpoints manually.

 7. Click Save